Cauchy convergence in V-normed categories: Cauchy cocompleteness of normed presheaf categories

 (2) Condition (B) trivially holds when the quantale $\V$ is {\em integral, i.e.,} when $\kk=\top$, and also when the underlying lattice of the quantale $\V$ is a {\em frame} since, in the latter case {\em every} element in $\V$ $\wedge$-distributes over arbitrary joins by definition, whilst in the former case the map $\kk\wedge(-)$ is just the identity map on $\V$.

-(3) All examples of quantales mentioned in this paper thus far satisfy {\em both} conditions, (A) and (B).
-We discuss the two conditions further in Section \ref{AvsB} and in particular confirm their logical independence. \end{remarks}
+(3) With the exception of those mentioned in Example \ref{otherexamples}(2), most quantales discussed in this paper satisfy {\em both} conditions, (A) and (B), and the others at least one.
+We examine the two conditions further in Section \ref{AvsB} and confirm their logical independence. \end{remarks}

 We are now ready to prove the main general theorem of the paper. \begin{theorem} When the quantale $\V$ satisfies condition {\em (A) or (B)}, then the $\V$-normed category $[\mathbb X,\nSetss{\V}]$ is Cauchy cocomplete, for every small $\V$-normed category $\mathbb X$. \end{theorem}